princeton-nlp/DensePhrases/README.md

 1. You can simply use the [demo] that we are serving on our server.
 The running demo is using `dph-nqsqd-pb2_pq96-multi6` (NQ=40.3 EM) as a query encoder and `dph-nqsqd-pb2_20181220_concat` as a phrase index.
 2. You can install the demo on your own server, which enables you to change the phrase index (obtained from [here](#using-densephrases-with-a-custom-text-corpus)) or the query encoder (e.g., to `dph-nqsqd-pb2_pq96-nq-10`).
 We recommend installing your own demo as described below since our demo can be unstable due to a large number of requests.
 Also, [query-side fine-tuning](#3-query-side-fine-tuning) is only available to those who installed DensePhrases on their server.

-The minimum resource requirement for running the demo is:
+The minimum resource requirement for running the full Wikipedia scale demo is:
 * Single 11GB GPU
 * 125GB RAM
 * 100GB HDD